 5 Geodata products

-Some raw data need extensive processing before EGVs can be created, many EGVs depend on processing raw geodata into geodata products before EGVs can be create, and in some cases, EGV itself could be created from ras geodata, but it has to be spatially restricted to certain locations.
-This chapter describes these geodata products and procedures involved in creating them.
+Some raw data need extensive processing prior to EGVs creation.
+Often, EGVs relay on transforming raw geodata into intermediate products; in other cases, an EGV itself could be created from raw geodata, but it has to be spatially restricted to certain locations.
+This chapter describes these geodata products and the procedures involved in creating them.

 5.1 Terrain products

-In order to develop part of the relief-related EGV, such as the topographic moisture index (TWI) and non-drainage depressions, it is necessary to address water flow in the environment.
-This is a multi-step procedure that is logical and reliable in mountainous areas and environments with little hydrological impact.
-However, in the context of Latvia, this is challenging.
+In order to develop the topographic wetness index (TWI) and non-drainage depressions, it was necessary to address water flow in the environment.
+This is a multi-step procedure that is logical and reliable in mountainous areas and in environments with little hydrological impact.
+However, in the context of Latvia, this was challenging.
 These challenges can be addressed in various ways.
 For example, if reliable (accurate) information on the exact locations of rivers and ditches were available, it could be incorporated into the terrain.
 Unfortunately, there is no sufficiently accurate information available.
-Therefore, information about network structures from the Melioration Cadastre Information System database buffered by 10 m, bridges from the topographic map and transport structures and bridges from LVM Open Data was used to address the challenges (both buffered by 10 m) - information about the minimum height above sea level was incorporated into the DEM to be used in further processing.
+Therefore, information about network structures from the Melioration Cadastre Information System database buffered by 10 m, bridges from the topographic map and transport structures and bridges from LVM Open Data were used to address the challenges (both buffered by 10 m).
+Information about the minimum height above sea level was incorporated into the DEM to be used in further processing.

 Code